scramjetorg/platform-docs/hello/README.md

-## transform-string-stream
+## hello
 ----
-Sequence that modifies incoming stream of strings by adding a prefix and a suffix.
+Sequence that modifies incoming stream of strings by saying Hello :).

 ### Running
 ```bash